Sunnova Energy call volume above normal and directionally bullish

-Bullish option flow detected in Sunnova Energy (NOVA) with 9,712 calls trading, 1.9x expected, and implied vol increasing almost 8 points to 139.43%.
-Nov-24 7 calls and Dec-24 7 calls are the most active options, with total volume in those strikes near 6,600 contracts.
-The Put/Call Ratio is 0.22.
+Bullish option flow detected in Sunnova Energy (NOVA) with 5,412 calls trading, 1.4x expected, and implied vol increasing almost 9 points to 147.86%.
+Nov-24 9 calls and Nov-24 6 calls are the most active options, with total volume in those strikes near 4,100 contracts.
+The Put/Call Ratio is 0.09.
 Earnings are expected on October 30th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>